alihaider4189/neocortexapi/MyProject/README.md

 From these winner cells, other cells will have the predictive state when the connections to the current active cells in the distal segment of those cells reach a certain value of ACTIVATION_THRESHOLD.

-**Below there are some  unit tests whicg we Implemented from existing one.
-In Below Test a function which uses Random **
+**../Below there are some  unit tests whicg we Implemented from existing one.
+In Below Test a function which uses Random/ **

 ```cs